AguaClara/SWOT/AguaClara Water Treatment Plant Design/Rapid Mix/RM_Intro.md

 The length scale at which most of the kinetic energy contained in the small eddies is dissipated by viscosity is the inner viscous length scale, $\lambda_v$, which is about [50 times larger than](http://dimotakis.caltech.edu/pdf/Dimotakis_JFM2000.pdf) the Kolmogorov length scale.
 Thus we have

 $$\lambda_\nu = \Pi_{K\nu}\left( \frac{\nu^3}{\varepsilon} \right)^{\frac{1}{4}}$$
+{#eq:inner_viscous_length}

 where $\Pi_{K\nu} = 50$

+At length scales larger than the inner viscous length scale, $\lambda_v$, the dominant transport mechanism is by turbulent eddies.
+At length scales smaller than $\lambda_v$ the dominant transport mechanism is fluid deformation due to shear.
+If the flow regime is completely laminar such as in a small diameter tube flocculator, then the dominant transport mechanism is fluid deformation due to shear at length scales all the way up to the diameter of the tubing.

+The dividing line between eddy transport and fluid deformation controlled by viscosity can be calculated as a function of the energy dissipation rate using [@eq:inner_viscous_length].

 ```python
 """ importing """